logo

 Two Claude Code plugins shipped inside @babylonjsmarket/ecs and @babylonjsmarket/arcade — install once, stop fighting hallucinated APIs

-Triggers when: Claude is writing or reviewing code that uses @babylonjsmarket/ecs or @babylonjsmarket/arcade.
-Also when you ask "how does X work" about a Component/System/World/EventBus method.
+Triggers when: Claude is writing or reviewing code that imports from @babylonjsmarket/ecs.
+Also when you ask "how does X work" about a Component, System, World, EventBus, or SceneLoader method.

 What it carries:

-• The canonical public surface of every class — Component, Entity, System, World, EventBus, SceneLoader — derived from the source files at packages/ecs/src/ECS/.
+• The canonical public surface of every class — World, Entity, Component, System, EventBus, SceneLoader — derived from the source files at packages/ecs/src/.
 Not training data.

-• An anti-pattern table of plausible-looking method names that don't exist but show up in generated code:
+• An anti-pattern list of plausible-looking method names that don't exist but show up in unguided generation:

 • entity.getOrThrow(C) → use entity.get(C)!